bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 ### Task 1: Project Set Up

-> This section should include instruction for the sprint challenge.
-These should only cover things that are _not_ being evaluated by the challenge itself, e.g. environment/project setup, link to a starter project, etc. In general, this will be the following Git fork, clone, branch, commit, push, create pull request flow, though may need to be adapted for some specific challenges.

-- [ ] Create a forked copy of this project
+- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github
+- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [ ] Push commits: git push origin `<firstName-lastName>`.

 ### Task 2: Project Requirements